Privacy policy

 If you would like to know more about your rights under data protection law, you can find out more at the Information Commissioner’s Office website.

-The policy is based on national guidance and The Care Act 2014
+This guidance is based on national guidance and The Care Act 2014.

 Introduction:

 Curam believes in protecting an adult’s right to live in safety, free from abuse and neglect.
 This policy sets out the roles and responsibilities of Curam in working together in promoting the adult’s welfare and safeguarding them from abuse and neglect.
-Curam employees and approved Curam Care Professionals should be made aware of how this policy can be accessed.
+Curam employees and approved Care Professionals are made aware of this guidance.

-This policy and related procedures are applicable employees and Curam Care Professionals.
-Failure to comply with the policy and related procedures will be addressed without delay and may ultimately result in dismissal/exclusion from the organisation.
+Guidance and related procedures are applicable employees and Curam Care Professionals.
+Failure to comply will be addressed without delay and may ultimately result in dismissal/exclusion from the organisation.

 Care Act 2014 Definition of an Adult at Risk of Abuse: